gemc/home/_documentation/geometryDocs/geoQuickstart.md

 13. volume's sensitivity: this is the name of the digitization plugin associated with the volume
 14. volume's identifier: unique set of pairs (string, id) that identifies the volume

-The types builders can be listed with `scigTemplate.py -sl` and can found [here](geometryDocs/solidTypes).
+The type builders can be listed with `scigTemplate.py -sl` and can be found [here](geometryDocs/solidTypes).

 <br/>